fluiddyn/fluidsim/doc/faq.md

 CPU and memory intensive compilation.
 Instead `pythran` can be configured to use `clang`.
 See {ref}`pythranrc` for more details.

-Additionally to reduce the load during installation is to configure certain {ref}`build specific environment variables <env-vars>`.
+Additionally to reduce the load during installation one can [limit the number of parallel processes used to build extensions](compile-args-j2).

 :::

 :::{admonition} `ModuleNotFoundError: No module named 'fluidsim_core. ...`